greta-dev/greta/cran-comments.md

 0 errors | 0 warnings | 1 notes

-* Maintainer has changed from Nick Golding to Nicholas Tierney.
+* Days since last update: 6
+* Package has been resubmitted based on request to fix error on install of M1.
+This has now been resolved

 ## revdepcheck results